 Step 1: Create a Bit Account

-Go the home page of Bit.ai and click on Get Started for Free or Sign Up to get started.
+Go to the home page of Bit.ai and click on Get Started for Free or Sign Up to get started.
 Enter your email address to sign up.
 Once in, you can create your personal profile.

 Step 2: Create a Workspace

 Workspaces are where the work gets done.
 Click on the ‘Create Workspace’ button on the right.
-A popup will show up prompting you to add a name for your new workspace.
+A pop-up will show up prompting you to add a name for your new workspace.

-You can create a workspace around a team, department, large project, client, partner, etc. Inside each workspace, you can create an unlimited amount of Bit documents and access your content library (storage area for all of your digital assets – web links, files, cloud files, rich embeds, etc.).
+You can create a workspace around a team, department, large project, client, partner, etc. Inside each workspace, you can create an unlimited number of Bit documents and access your content library (storage area for all of your digital assets – web links, files, cloud files, rich embeds, etc.).

 Step 3: Add Team Members